 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-This is a test that uses sound waves to look at the heart.
-It is a safe and painless way to view the heart and its function.
+An Echocardiogram (echo) is a test that uses sound waves to look at the heart.

 A small device, called a transducer, is held against the chest.
 This sends sound waves that bounce off the heart.